 As if we could love Trader Joe’s even more.
-Their sunscreen spray has been given the highest ranking for spray sunscreen application by Consumer Reports, and for good reason!
-It provides UVA & UVB protection, contains skin-nourishing ingredients like aloe, vitamin E, and coconut oil, and it’s water-resistant!
+Their sunscreen provides UVA & UVB protection, contains skin-nourishing ingredients like aloe, vitamin E, and coconut oil, and it’s water-resistant!

 The best part?… It’s only $6 a can! 😱 All the more reason to love Trader Joe’s!

 This great aerosol option offers excellent UVA and UVB protection.
-Its formula leaves minimal residue so it won’t feel sticky or tacky (perfect for the beach)!
+True to its name, its formula has a light and natural feel.
+It leaves minimal residue so it won’t feel sticky or tacky (perfect for the beach)!
 Along with this spray’s water resistance, you’ll enjoy the nice coconut and tropical fruit aroma. 🏝

 “We really like the Coppertone sunscreen.
 Our entire family is Casper-white redheads and we need superior protection and this stuff works!” – Stacy, Hip2Save reader

 Yep, that’s a generic brand ranking near the top of this list.
 Walmart’s Equate brand lotion offers excellent UVA/UVB protection sunscreen performing up to its 50 SPF claim.
 The scent is a classic, beachy fragrance of floral and citrus.

 Hip Tip: Hoping to make it to the beach soon?
 You have to see these genius beach hacks we shared!

 5. Blue Lizard Sensitive Mineral Sunscreen SPF 50